Services

 Common Situations

-• Sharedplatform questions that cut across teams, brands, or product lines.
+• Sharedplatform questions that cut across teams, domains, brands, tenants, markets, or product lines.

-• Architecture work around tenancy, brand overrides, and platform boundaries.
+• Architecture work around route ownership, brand overrides, tenant boundaries, content/data ownership, shared components, and governance.

-• App Router complexity where caching, RSC boundaries, and mutations interact.
+• App Router complexity where caching, RSC boundaries, mutations, route segment behaviour, and production ownership interact.

 Choose the architecture question that is closest to the current platform shape.